MaterializeInc/materialize/doc/user/content/sql/patterns/percentiles.md

 ## Using HDR histograms to compute approximate percentiles

 HDR histograms can be used to approximate percentiles in a space efficient manner that scales well even for large domains with many distinct values.
-HDR histograms basically reduce the precision of values that are tracked and use buckets with variable width.
+HDR histograms reduce the precision of values that are tracked and use buckets with variable width.
 Buckets that are closer to 0 are smaller whereas buckets far away from 0 are wider.
-This works particularly well for data that exhibits a long tail of large values, e.g. latency measurements.
+This works particularly well for data that exhibits a long tail of large values, e.g., latency measurements.

 HDR histograms are related to how floating point numbers are represented as integers.
 The underlying assumption is that smaller numbers require a higher precision to be distinguishable (e.g. 5 ms and 6 ms are different and should be in different bucket) whereas larger numbers can be rounded more aggressively as their relative error becomes less relevant (e.g. 10000 ms and 10001 ms are basically the same and can reside in the same bucket).